Benefits that help new hires balance their jobs with other aspects of their lives increase GM’s appeal.

 Our development process is available to employees at all levels, from new hires to senior executives.
 Crucially, this process is not prescriptive.
 We provide guidance and offer diverse opportunities, while encouraging employees to build skills and gain experiences that interest them most.
 We offer programs in partnership with academic institutions such as Harvard, Stanford and the University of Michigan.
 These programs bring new perspectives on matters such as creativity and design thinking that are preparing employees for emerging trends in our industry.
 GM-specific programs like JumpStart for new hires and Crucial Conversations for people leaders remain popular and effective, building both on-the-job competencies and coaching on skills like communication and trust.
 Our Take 2 program for professionals returning to the workplace after time away helps level the playing field for individuals, often women, who are balancing careers along with other priorities.
 This program emphasizes the value of skills gained outside traditional workplace settings.

 We know that top talent is attracted to companies that are recognized externally for being among the best or most admired in the world.
 Today, we are strengthening our corporate culture by giving GM employees five things they need, not only as employees, but also as individuals:

 Our objective is to create a workplace of choice built on dimensions that are consistently demonstrated by best-in-class companies: teamwork, fairness, trust, growth, commitment, recognition and impact.

 An integral part of GM’s mission to build a workplace of choice is creating an inclusive culture that welcomes and celebrates a diverse workforce.
 Our employee surveys regularly reveal the high value that people at every level of GM place on diversity in the workplace, which is why we have established employee development programs that address both individual and business needs, as well as effective recruitment programs that reach out to diverse populations.

 Not only do these wide-ranging outreach efforts help us build the type of workforce we all desire, but they also serve an important business purpose.
-A McKinsey & Company study found that most companies who are demographically diverse are far more likely to outperform their less diverse industry peers.
-We believe that our ability to meet the needs and expectations of an increasingly diverse and global customer base is tied closely to diversity and inclusiveness within.
+A McKinsey & Company study found that companies that are demographically diverse are far more likely to outperform their less diverse industry peers.
+We also believe that our ability to meet the needs and expectations of an increasingly diverse and global customer base is tied closely to diversity and inclusiveness within.
 For example, while women make up a relatively small percentage of auto industry executives, they influence up to 85 percent of vehicle buying decisions.
 Having more women in our workforce allows us to better understand and speak to this critical demographic.
 To this end, we are focused on:

 The GM Executive Leadership Team, chaired by our Chairman & CEO, serves as the company’s senior diversity council.
 Other diversity-focused councils within our organization include the Supplier Diversity Council, Employee Resource Group Leader Council, Disabilities Advisory Council, Minority Dealer Development Council, Women Dealer Development Council, Eyes Right (Veterans Council) and the ERG Executive Champions Roundtable.
 Further, our Global Chief Diversity Officer chairs the Strategic Diversity Working Group, which aligns all D&I efforts globally and incorporates inputs from marketing, communications, corporate relations/philanthropy, talent acquisition, public policy and legal.
 In addition, GM’s diversity initiatives are routinely reviewed with the executive leadership team and the Board of Directors.

 We respect our employees’ right to freedom of association in all countries and comply with our obligation to satisfy all local labor laws and regulations.
-GM works with about 29 unions globally, representing approximately 69 percent of our global workforce covered by collective bargaining agreements.
+GM works with about 28 unions globally, representing approximately 63 percent of our global workforce covered by collective bargaining agreements.
 GM’s relationships with labor unions are generally healthy and stable business partnerships.
 Consistent with our respect for employees and their bargaining representatives, we have worked collaboratively with our union partners to realize significant increases in performance.

 GM is a signatory to the United Nations Global Compact (UNGC), which calls upon companies to align their strategies and operations with universal principles on such matters as labor, human rights, the environment and anticorruption.
 As a UNGC signatory, GM agrees to uphold 10 Principles derived from the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the United Nations Convention Against Corruption.
 GM’s participation in the UNGC underscores our confidence that we are operating in a consistent manner around the world to ensure the proper treatment of all employees.